moonorb/taints_tolerations_affinity/README.md

 - Worker[1,2,3] still all tainted.
 - Only Frontend deployment has Toleration with Operator:Equal

-Add toleration to one of the deployments(frontend) so the pods CAN be scheduled to the workers.
+Adding toleration to the frontend deployment overrides the taint so the pods CAN be scheduled to the workers.
 But which one?

 ![screenshot-2-2](https://user-images.githubusercontent.com/46006590/221327103-2bf40e0b-1af0-4348-9fa1-adf6a34f9dd5.PNG)

 After recreating both deployments only frontend is deployed but not on any particular worker.
-Its distributed randomly between worker1 and worker2 only but not on worker3.
-Why? because the toleration key for worker3 was "all_else" which does not match what we have in the deployment config "DBgroup" which matches with taint value for worker1 and worker2.
+It's distributed randomly between worker1 and worker2 only but not on worker3.
+Why?
+Because the toleration key for worker3 was "all_else" which does not match what we have in the deployment config "DBgroup" which matches with taint value for worker1 and worker2.
 ```
 john@master1:~/x/flask$ k get po -n flask -o wide
 NAME                         READY   STATUS    RESTARTS   AGE   IP               NODE                 NOMINATED NODE   READINESS GATES